VA Benefits and Services

 The Transition Assistance Program (TAP) provides information, resources, and tools to service members and their loved ones to help prepare for the move from military to civilian life.
 Service members begin TAP one year prior to separation, or two years prior to retiring.

 The VA portion of TAP is a one-day, in-person course called VA Benefits and Services.
-Led by VA Benefits Advisors, the course helps you understand how to navigate VA and the benefits and services you’ve earned through your military career.
+Led by VA Benefits Advisors, the course helps you understand how to navigate VA and the benefits and services you have earned through your military career.
 The course offers interactive exercises, real examples, and covers topics important to you like Family support, disability compensation, education, and health care benefits.

 NOTE: Spouses and Family members are permitted and encouraged to attend any or all of the briefings with the Service member.